May 7 2009

 The Seattle Monorail, a beloved vestige of the 1962 World’s Fair, is actually a privately-run business.
 The Monorail travels between Westlake Center in downtown Seattle and the Seattle Center; the trip is a mile long and takes about two minutes.
 Dogs, either leashed or in a carrier, are allowed on the Monorail.

 Sound Transit operates buses (ST Express Bus, serving nearby cities including Everett, Issaquah, Tacoma, etc.), commuter trains (Sounder, stretching between Everett and Tacoma) and light rail (Tacoma Link, serving downtown Tacoma).
 The light rail system is currently in the process of expanding from Westlake to Tukwila, and on to Seatac Airport.
-On all Sound Transit transportation systems, “service animals and pets in small containers are allowed.”
+On all Sound Transit transportation systems, “Pets may ride if they are carried in small containers.”

 Community Transit operates local bus routes within Snohomish County, and commuter bus routes linking Snohomish County with the University of Washington, downtown Seattle, and the Eastside.
 Community Transit will soon launch a bus rapid transit system called Swift, serving ”a 17-mile stretch of the Highway 99/Evergreen Way/Rucker Avenue/Pacific Avenue corridor between Aurora Village Transit Center in the south and Everett Station in the north.”
 Community Transit’s pet policy, disappointingly, allows pets on local buses but not on commuter buses: